AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes: Results

 \subsection{Open-vocabulary Editing.}

-We present a series of detailed editing results to further illustrate the capabilities of \methodname{}.
-These examples highlight the framework's text-controllability across various levels: from altering room types(row 1 - from kitchen to study room), adjusting room layouts(row 2 - from cushion set to a Buddha statue), changing object appearances(row 3 - from green seats to green seats), and modifying room styles (row 5 -from haunted to Barbie pink).
-Additionally, \methodname{} supports free-form design modifications(row 4 -from reading to movie area) and facilitates sequential editing processes(row 6).
-These functionalities are made possible by the system's modular textual prompt design and its hierarchical, structured geometry representation.
+We present a series of detailed editing results to further illustrate the customizability of \methodname{} in \cref{fig:edit_3D}.
+These examples highlight the framework's text-controllability across various levels: from altering room types (left row 1 - from kitchen to study room), adjusting room layouts (left row 2 - from cushion set to a Buddha statue), modifying room styles (middle row 1 - from haunted to Barbie pink), to changing object appearances (right row 2 - from green seats to orange seats).
+Additionally, \methodname{} supports free-form design modifications (right row 1 -from reading to movie area) and facilitates sequential editing (middle row 2).
+These functionalities are made possible by the system's modular text prompt design and its hierarchical, structured geometry representations.